 The Hoof Trimmers Association, Inc. (HTA) values the privacy of our members and customers.
 The following principles dictate HTA’s use of personal information.

 Dissemination of Personal Information Part of HTA’s membership benefit is to help advertise one’s business with potential clients.
 “Find a Trimmer” feature on HTA’s website will show an active member’s phone number, city, state, and zip code upon request.
-Members may opt out of this feature by clicking the appropriate box on their membership profile or by calling the office.
+Members may opt out of this feature by clicking the appropriate box on their membership profile or by calling the administrative office.

-HTA does not rent, sell, or share any other personal information with any outside individual or organization.
-HTA will not rent, sell, or share any other personal information with any other organization without the advance permission of the member or customer, or unless ordered to do so by a court of law.
+HTA does not rent, sell, or share any personal information with any outside individual or organization without the advance permission of the member or customer, or unless ordered to do so by a court of law.

 Staff/Board Access and Use of Personal Information HTA office staff and board will have access to personal information only to fulfill services or orders a member or customer has requested, or to conduct appropriate HTA business.